snir1551/week5-ci-cd/REFLECTION.md

 ## How would you improve your current pipeline for a production-grade project?

-   1. Create separate YAML files for small deployment jobs and combine them into one file for full deployment.
+   1. Create separate YAML files for small deployment jobs and combine them into one file for full deployment. <br />
       This way, I can choose to deploy only the backend, only the frontend, or both.